 How do I qualify to compete in the nationals?

-If you have proof of age and a semi-deep wallet, you’re in.
+If you have proof of age and the money, you’re in.
 The USATF indoor and outdoor masters nationals are open to all men and women 30 and over, with no qualifying mark required.
 You simply pay your fee, air fare, motel costs and compete.
 Medals generally go to top 3, with ribbons for 4th, 5th and 6th.
-The next USATF Masters Nationals Outdoor Championships will be in August 2004 in Decatur, Illinois, and in 2005 in Honolulu, Hawaii.

 What about national teams?

 The USA has no traveling national masters team, but European countries do.
 They compete in dual and triangular meets, with members chosen by their national organizing group.
 The USA should have one, too.